 Chalfont St Peter Infant School offer a coherently planned sequence of lessons to ensure the requirements of the PE National Curriculum are progressively covered.
-Teachers and Professional Sporting Development (PSD) coaches deliver a varied and well mapped out PE curriculum following the Get Set 4 PE scheme of work.
+Teachers and Primary Sporting Development (PSD) coaches deliver a varied and well mapped out PE curriculum following the Get Set 4 PE scheme of work.
 It provides opportunities for progression across the full breadth of the PE National Curriculum for EYFS and KS1 for both indoor and outdoor PE.
 We focus on the development of fundamental skills needed for specific sports as pupils move into KS2.
 It is our intention to develop a lifelong love of physical activity and sport in all our pupils to help them lead healthy, active lives.
 Within each lesson children develop their PE skills, work and play with others in a range of group situations, consider the impact on their health and fitness, compete, perform and evaluate.
 Our intention is also to ensure that every child participates in at least 30 minutes of physical activity per day in addition to two hours of PE lessons per week.

 Our detailed PE lesson plans ensure that all teachers are equipped with secure subject knowledge to confidently deliver high quality teaching and learning opportunities.
 Lessons are planned to inspire and engage all pupils, ensuring children are given opportunities to practise existing skills, build upon these or develop more advanced skills.
 There is a clear structure to the lesson sequence; prior learning is considered, opportunities for revision and practise are given, assessment criteria are used and, alongside physical development, pupils develop social, emotional and thinking whole child outcomes.
 PSD coaches work alongside Class Teachers to provide continued professional development.